user4815162342/stew-cli/manual.md

 Interactive Mode:
 -----------------

-Interactive mode is initiated by running the "stew" command without arguments.
+Interactive mode is initiated by running the "stew" command without arguments, or by using the `open` or `init` commands in single-command mode.
 This brings you into a shell-like interface that let's you type and execute commands, while maintaining a memory of project state, as well as making it easy to maintain your own state using variables.
 This is more useful when doing lots